DreamVu/PAL-SDK/README.md

 Please follow the instructions given below on any of the Nvidia Jetson embedded boards with Jetpack 4.6 to install the software.

-The Package can be downloaded directly from [HERE](https://github.com/DreamVu/ppa/raw/main/palusb/PAL_USB_4.6_all.deb) or by adding the PPA.
+The Package can be downloaded directly from [HERE](https://github.com/DreamVu/ppa/raw/main/palusb/PAL_USB_4.6_all.deb) or installed by adding the PPA.
 Steps for PPA are as follows:

 ## Step 1.
 Adding DreamVu PPAs
     curl -SsL "https://dreamvu.github.io/ppa/KEY.gpg" | sudo apt-key add -
-    sudo curl -SsL -o /etc/apt/sources.list.d/dreamvu.list
+    sudo curl -SsL -o /etc/apt/sources.list.d/dreamvu.list "https://dreamvu.github.io/ppa/dreamvu.list"

 ## Step 2.
 Installing PAL USB